FAQ's about ShuttleBee

 This is the most important part of our business.
 ShuttleBee vetting, training and monitoring protocol is over-engineered for safety.

-- Shuttlers have their DOT Medical Card and have passed exams by licensed medical examiners.
+Shuttlers have their DOT Medical Card and have passed exams by licensed medical examiners, if driving CDL-rated vehicles.

-- Our Shuttlers also have vehicle experience and are trained to conduct vehicle pre-checks before they begin their routes for the day.
-We are working now to credential our shuttlers as CDL drivers (we've all learned a lot about fuel pumps lately -- take a look at this training material here!)
+Our Shuttlers also have vehicle experience and are trained to conduct vehicle pre-checks before they begin their routes for the day.

 We are working on the following initiatives:

-- We are working with an amazing CHOP-spinout Diagnostic Driving to incorporate an evaluation tool for drivers that will identify individual areas of opportunity, and promote targeted coaching.
+We have engaged an amazing CHOP-spinout Diagnostic Driving to incorporate an evaluation tool for drivers that will identify individual areas of opportunity, and promote targeted coaching.

-- We will be incorporated driver skill review devices that can provide feedback and potentially anticipate driver-improvement measures, real-time.
+We will be incorporating real-time driver review and auditing devices that can provide feedback, alert our dispatch team and potentially anticipate driver-improvement measures.

 What do you have in the pipeline for 2018-2019 credentialing?